unimi-dse/46ab540a/README.md

-``Shiny in progress..``
+``work in progress..``
 `` ``
 `` comeback later plz ``:woman_technologist::woman_technologist::woman_technologist:

 # Check if Amazon rating is reliable

 IfamazonratingsReliable is a package used for sentimentally analyzing reviews of [Amazon UK](https://www.amazon.co.uk "Go to Amazon UK now") products.
-Certain words from buyer's reviews will be assigned to either positive value or negative value using the Bing lexicon.
+Certain words from buyer's reviews will be assigned to either positive value or negative value using Bing lexicon.
 If the number of negative words accounts for more than 40% of the total words, the product is considered as having got BAD reviews.

 ## Installation